 If you plant to store these types of batteries, you should do it when they are in a partially charged state.
 They have an excellent shelf life and they can be stored this way up to a year.

 Stockpiling on rechargeable batteries is indicated for a long-term disaster, but you need to know your stuff before going out on a shopping spree.
 Learning about the features described above will not only help you chose the right batteries, but it will also help you to preserve and charge them accordingly.
-Having rechargeable batteries with a good shelf life will make sure your gadgets work and provide you with the much needed light when the power grid is down.
+Having rechargeable batteries with a good shelf life will make sure your gadgets work during a crisis.
+It will provide you with the much-needed light when the power grid is down.